 - WCAG Success Criterion 1.4.11: Non-text Contrast

 How accessible our documents are

 New documents we publish and documents you need to download or fill in to access one of the services we provide should be fully accessible.

-However, we know that some of our older documents (published before 23 September 2018) are not accessible.
-For example, some of them are not tagged up properly - for example, they do not contain proper headings.
+However, we know that some of our older documents, published before 23 September 2018, are not accessible.
+For example, some of them are not tagged up properly and do not contain proper headings.

 This mostly applies to our older PDF and Word documents examples of them are located within our recruitment sections.
 These types of documents are exempt from the regulations, so we do not currently have any plans to make them accessible.

 From September 23rd 2020 all video content should have captions.
 However there may be circumstances where this is not possible such as:

 - the video is too long to caption and would not be cost effective to do so

 - there are not enough resources to caption video at the time

 Captioning software can have issues with the local dialect which can produce inaccurate captions.
 This could cause problems when the correct spelling of a medical term is essential.